-We intend to take the following additional steps in 2015 to mitigate the risk that our necessary Conflict Minerals benefit armed groups:
+We intend to take the following additional steps in 2016 to mitigate the risk that our necessary 3TG benefit armed groups:

-- 1. Request that suppliers complete Revision 4.0 of the CMRT. - 2.
-Engage with Suppliers that provided incomplete responses or that did not provide responses for 2014 to encourage them to provide requested information for 2015. - 3.
-Monitor and encourage the continuing development and progress of traceability measures at Suppliers that indicated for 2014 that the source of Conflict Minerals was unknown or undeterminable. - 4.
+- 1. Engage with Suppliers that provided incomplete responses or that did not provide responses for 2015 to encourage them to provide requested information for 2016. - 2.
+Monitor and encourage the continuing development and progress of traceability measures at Suppliers that indicated for 2015 that the source of 3TG was unknown or undeterminable. - 3.
 Communicate to new potentially in-scope suppliers our sourcing expectations, including through the dissemination of the Conflict Minerals Policy to them.
-In addition, as new in-scope suppliers are added, work with these suppliers to ensure that they understand the requirements of the Conflict Minerals Rule and the OECD Guidance. - 5.
+In addition, as new in-scope suppliers are added, work with these suppliers to ensure that they understand the requirements of the Conflict Minerals Rule and the OECD Guidance. - 4.
+Encourage our suppliers to source responsibly, including when sourcing from the Covered Countries. - 5.
 Monitor selected industry initiatives to identify smelters and refiners in the supply chain.

-All of the foregoing steps are in addition to the steps that we took in respect of 2014, which we intend to continue to take in respect of 2015 to the extent applicable.
+All of the foregoing steps are in addition to the steps that we took in respect of 2015, which we intend to continue to take in respect of 2016 to the extent applicable.